essentialkaos/bibop/COOKBOOK.md

 Action do or check something after executing command.

-All action must have prefix (two spaces or horizontal tab) and follow command token.
+‼ _All actions must have prefix (two spaces or horizontal tab) and follow command token._

 #### Common